codr7/g-fu/README.md

 ### Syntax
 One potential issue with Lisp's (lack of) syntax is nesting.
 Any non-trivial piece of code will inevitably drift towards the right margin and end in an impressive stack of parens.

-g-fu supports breaking expressions into parts without nesting parens using `,`.
+To help improve the situation, g-fu supports atoms as stand-ins for single element macro argument lists and breaking expressions into parts using `,`.
 Keeping this in mind, the Fibonacci-example above could be rewritten as follows.
+The code is transformed to exactly the same internal representation by the reader.

 ```
-(let (fib (fun (n)
+(let (fib (fun n
             (if, < n 2,
               n,
               (+, fib (- n 1), fib (- n 2)))))